Real Conversations is a current pilot programme we are working on with Jewish and Muslim young people in Leeds.

-T4P’s been supporting various dialogue processes between Jewish and Muslim people in Leeds since 2005.
+Since 2005 T4P has supported dialogue processes between Jewish and Muslim people in Leeds.

-Mike and T4P associates Linda Mitchell and Tariq Bashir have hosted sessions on subjects such as identity, diversity, humour, belonging, and (occasionally) specific faith issues.
-35-40 people in all (ages ranging from 16 to 70+) have been involved, with the regular group meetings being 12-15 people.
+Whilst initially our focus was on the Israel-Palestine situation, as we gathered people to talk it soon became apparent that most people were more concerned about relationships here in Leeds.
+Sessions have been hosted on subjects such as identity, diversity, humour, belonging, and (occasionally) specific faith issues, with 35-40 people in all (ages ranging from 16 to 70+) involved, with a core group of 12-15 people.

 Over the years, the group have generated a range of initiatives: